denniepatton/Triton/README.md

 - [License](#license)

 ## Description
 Triton conducts bp-resolution profile analyses for cfDNA samples in BAM or CRAM format, given a list of individual regions of interest (BED file containing, for example, promoter regions or gene bodies) or a list of composite regions of interest sharing a common center (list of BED files each containing, for example, binding locations for a single transcription factor).
 All fragments in each region/composite region are used to find the fragment size distribution, coverage, and probability of a nucleosome center at each point.
 GC bias correction files from Griffin† are used for GC correction by default, though alternative methods are supported.
 Finally, Fast Fourier Transforms are used to isolate well-phased nucleosome-originating signal, from which nucleosome positioning features are drawn.

+Outputs may be used either as an endpoint in cfDNA data analysis by outputting ready-to-use features from a given list of regions or composite regions, or as a processing step for further feature extraction from output profiles.
+Features reported directly from Triton can be used in traditional machine learning approaches, or specific profiles can be plotted with accompanying scripts for qualitative analysis.
+Signal profiles may also be used in signal-based analyses or in deep learning frameworks (e.g., CNNs).

 Triton is part of _The Pantheon_ suite of cfDNA processing and analysis tools.
 While Triton is useful on its own for characterizing the cfDNA-inferred epigenetic landscape in regions of interest, outputs from Triton may also be used by [Proteus](https://github.com/denniepatton/Proteus) in order to predict the underlying tumor expression of individual genes, and by [Keraon](https://github.com/denniepatton/Keraon) in order to predict tumor subtypes and their proportions.

 <img src="misc/Pantheon.png">

-## What's New in v2.0
+## What's New in v2.0.0

 Version 2.0.0 represents a major release with significant improvements to processing and biological interpretability: